 Owning rental property involves risk.
 If it didn’t, then everyone would do it because it’s a great investment strategy.
 To be a successful landlord, you have to mitigate that risk.
 Three of the primary areas of risk are legal risk, property damage and financial risk.

-Assuming the rental property is in good, safe condition to begin with, the best place to begin your risk mitigation is with the tenant screening and background check.
-All good landlords do a thorough job of screening tenants.
+Assuming the rental property is in good, safe condition to begin with, the best place to begin your risk mitigation is with the resident screening and background check.
+All good landlords do a thorough job of screening residents.
 Check credit history, criminal history and eviction records.
 Make sure you are able to verify all sources of income and do careful employment and rental reference checks.
-Getting a high quality tenant in place is a good way to avoid lawsuits, property damage and loss of rent.
+Getting a high quality resident in place is a good way to avoid lawsuits, property damage and loss of rent.

 If you can mitigate these risk factors, you’ll be far more successful with your rental property and you won’t find yourself in any legal or financial trouble.
 Please contact us at Sarasota Management and Leasing if you have any questions on the risks involved in rental properties.